Tam-awan Village

 Tam-awan in the local idiom means "vantage point," an apt name for a colony of Cordillera Huts that sit on a hillside that affords visitors a magnificent view of the South China Sea on a clear day.

-Right across Tam-awan Village is Philippine sculptor Ben Hur Villanueva's gallery-workshop-cafe and residence, where everyone is welcome to see him and preview his art works.
+Right across Tam-awan Village is Philippine sculptor Ben Hur Villanueva's gallery-workshop-cafe and residence, where everyone is welcome to meet him and see his artwork on display.

-By car -- From Burnham Park: Harrison Road-Abanao Road-Naguilian Road.
+By car -- from Burnham Park: take Harrison Road and go up Abanao Road and proceed to Naguilian Road.
 From Naguilian, turn right to Quezon Hill Road 2, which connects to Tacay Road.
-On Tacay Road, keep going straught till you reach a fork on the road, Take the road on the left and keep going until you reach Tam-Awan Village. .
+On Tacay Road, keep going straught till you reach a fork on the road, Take the road on the left and keep going until you reach Tam-Awan Village.
+See Map.

-By taxi cab -- give the driver instructions to take you to Tam-awan Village, Pinsao Proper.
+By taxi cab -- just tell the driver take you to Tam-awan Village, Pinsao Proper.
+All cabbies know where this visitor attraction is located.

 By jeepney -- take the Plaza-Quezon Hill-Tam-awan jeepney or the Long-long via Tam-awan Jeepney from Kayang Street, behing and above the Baguio City Market.